dylanmc/CryptoBook/src/3_CryptolIntro.md

 Let's start by handling upper case input.
 There are (at least) two ways we could do it.
 One is to have upper case input produce upper case output, and the other is to just make everything lower case.
-I think the second option is simpler, so let's do that first.
+I think the second option is simpler, so let's do that.

 Recall from Chapter 2's discussion about ASCII's clever design, that there's a simple way to convert between upper and lower case.
 Here